do-me/SemanticFinder/README.md

 ## [Try the web app](https://do-me.github.io/SemanticFinder/), [install the Chrome extension](#browser-extension) or read the [introduction blog post](https://geo.rocks/post/semanticfinder-semantic-search-frontend-only/).

 Semantic search right in your browser!
-Calculates the embeddings and cosine similarity client-side without server-side inferencing, using [transformers.js](https://xenova.github.io/transformers.js/) and a quantized version of [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+Calculates the embeddings and cosine similarity client-side without server-side inferencing, using [transformers.js](https://xenova.github.io/transformers.js/) and latest SOTA embedding models from Huggingface.

 ## Catalogue
 You can use super fast pre-indexed examples for *really* large books like the Bible or Les Misérables with hundreds of pages and search the content in less than 2 seconds 🚀.
 Try one of these and convince yourself: